-If you have an undergraduate degree in CSD, you will start your clinical experience in the first fall semester of your program in EXC 7630 Fundamentals of Clinical Practice.
+If you have an undergraduate degree in CSD, you will start your clinical experience in the first fall semester of your program in CSD 7630 Fundamentals of Clinical Practice.
 In this class you will learn about the provision of clinical services and the procedures used in our on-campus clinic.
 You will participate in supervised observations and shadow an experienced clinician with a specific client.
-This experience will prepare youto start your clinical practicum (EXC 7910) in the next semester providing services to clients assigned to you.
+This experience will prepare youto start your clinical practicum (CSD 7910) in the next semester providing services to clients assigned to you.
 If you do not have an undergraduate degree in CSD, you will start this sequence of experiences in the fall semester of your second year in the program.

 How many semesters of on-campus clinical practicum will I have?